Fireside

 Abraham and thus sanctified by means of bloodlines.

-claim in John, chapter 8, verses 37-59, and also all of chapter
+claim in John, chapter 8, verses 37-59, and also all of John chapter

 (God's) kingdom is not one inherited by means of bloodlines and birthrights, or